-Do NOT eat any kind of cheese, fruit (fresh, frozen, or canned), meat, and cereals that are not on your “okay” list.
+DO NOT eat any kind of cheese, fruit (fresh, frozen, or canned), meat, and cereals that are not on your "ok" list.

-Also, do NOT eat raw or cooked vegetables.
-And, do NOT eat ice cream or other frozen desserts that have any solids in them or on top – things like nuts, chocolate chips, and pieces of cookies.
+Also, DO NOT eat raw or cooked vegetables.
+And, DO NOT eat ice cream or other frozen desserts that have any solids in them or on top, such as nuts, chocolate chips, and pieces of cookies.